brnorris03/Orio/README.md

   $ python setup.py install --prefix=/home/username
 ```

-It is also important to ensure that the installed Orio module location
-is included in the PYTHONPATH environment variable.
-Similarly, users
-can optionally include the installed orcc script location in the PATH
+You can optionally include the installed orcc script location in the PATH
 shell variable.
 To do this for the above example, the following two
 lines can be added in the .bashrc configuration file (assuming the
 user uses Bash shell, of course).